stemformulas/stemformulas.github.io/content/formulas/kinetic-energy/index.md

 - [Brittanica](https://www.britannica.com/science/kinetic-energy)

 ## Example
-Kevin throws a 400,000 kg spaceship off of an infinity tall cliff.
+Kevin throws a 400,000 kg spaceship straight down off of an infinitely tall cliff.
 After some time, it reaches a terminal velocity of 500 m/s.
 What is the kinetic energy of the spaceship at this point?

 We know that kinetic energy is equal to \\(\frac{1}{2}mv^2\\), so we can plug in the values to get the answer: